Googulator/TeslaCrack/README.rst

 Two files are included:

-- ``teslacrack.py``:  it parses ``.vvv`` file headers, identifies their public keys, and for files where the corresponding private key is already known, performs the actual decryption.
+- ``teslacrack.py``: parses ``.vvv`` file headers, extracts their encrypted-AES-keys, and if their corresponding session-key has already been reconstructed earlier (by following the steps described below), it decrypts those files.
-- ``unfactor.py``: it reconstructs the private key from the previously found factors of the public key.
+- ``unfactor.py``: reconstructs the session-key from the previously found factors of the encrypted-AES-key.

 This utility requires a working Python environment (2.7.x or 3.4.x recommended, tested with 2.7.11 & WinPython-3.4.3), with pycryptodome installed.